dysnasia/Attedance-Checker/README.md

 ## ❤️ Support

-If you find MoodleGPT helpful, consider giving it a ⭐️ or sharing it with your friends and colleagues.
+If you find Attendance-Checker helpful, consider giving it a ⭐️ or sharing it with your friends and colleagues.
 Your support is greatly appreciated!

 ## 📝 License